AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/open-files-map-console.md

     ![New ](images/map-console-home-page.png){width="800"align="left"}

-1. Since no map file is selected, you are prompted to select a map file to use the map management and publishing features.
+2. Since no map file is selected, you are prompted to select a map file to use the map management and publishing features.

     ![New](images/empty-screen-map-console.png)

-2. Choose **Select map**, and select a path where your DITA map file is located.
+3. Choose **Select map**, and select a path where your DITA map file is located.

-    The map file opens in the map console.
+    The map file opens in the Map console.
 By default, the **Output presets** tab is selected.

     ![New](images/map-console-screen.png){width="800"align="left"}